elizavetasemenova/prob-epi/10a_glms.md

 ## Multinomial model

 In multi-class classification problems, the observations are multi-class-valued $(1, . . . , J )$.
 In this case, a multinomial observational model may be used:

 $$
 p(y) = \mathcal{\text{Multinom}}(p),
 $$

 where $p = (p_1,...,p_j,...,p_J)$ is a vector of probabilities of each possible class.
 In this model, in order the vector of probabilities $p$ of an observation to sum to 1, $\sum_{j=1}^J p_j = 1$.

-The probability of belonging to a class $j$ can be computed by the ’softmax’ transfor-mation
+The probability of belonging to a class $j$ can be computed by the ’softmax’ transformation

 $$
 p_j = \frac{\exp(\eta_j)}{\sum_{k=1}^J \exp(\eta_k)}.